yuvraj-05828/code-along-react-redux-thunk-boilerplate/README.md

 `https://jsonplaceholder.typicode.com/users`

-From the givne api, you need to display, the following:
+From the given api, you need to display, the following:
 1. Name of the user.
 2. Email of the user.